12 Best portable standalone drawing tablets

 The best standalone drawing tablets won’t skimp on power and performance.

 For most users, any tablet processor will be able to handle standard office tasks.
-Although, some specific activities, such as drawing, photo or video editing may require a more powerful processor.
+Although, some specific activities, such as drawing, photo/video editing may require a more powerful processor.

 Arguably the fastest (and the best) tablets today have octa-core processors, which means they have processors with 8 cores.